Research Mentorships

 Who can apply?

-The total award is $2100 for fall and winter semester.
-Students are required to work 5 hours a week in their respective labs for a total of 150 hours during fall and winter semesters to receive all the award money.
-If all hours are not completed after the two semesters, students may, with permission from their faculty mentor and working with department secretaries, continue to work through spring and summer terms to complete all 150 hours.
+The total wages for your Research Mentorship position will be $2,100.
+You have fall and winter semesters to complete the 150 hours, an average of 5 hours per week.
+If all hours are not completed after the two semesters, students may, with permission from their faculty mentor, continue to work through spring and summer terms to complete all 150 hours.

 As part of the award, you will attend two workshops and complete three short report surveys.